 Following the Anthrax attacks of that same tragic year, Passport Health became the only private company to ever respond to an act of bio-terrorism by administering the Anthrax vaccine to postal and tabloid workers up and down the East Coast.
 We received a call two days before Christmas in 2001 asking if we could send doctors and nurses to multiple sites.
 Initially, we offered counseling and antibiotics.
 However, in an effort to help calm the public hysteria that was setting in, the CDC decided to offer the Anthrax vaccine for post-exposure as well, but doing so required training on Investigational New Drug protocols and completion of all the attendant paperwork since the FDA had only approved the vaccine for pre-exposure at that point.
 For eight weeks, we worked tirelessly to comply with constantly changing protocols, and I am proud to say we saved numerous lives in the process due to a combination of medical expertise with a lot of grit, determination, and hard work.

 As we are all aware, the September 11th terrorist attacks prompted a military build-up, but the Department of Defense was not fully prepared to handle all aspects of pre-deployment mass vaccination.
 However, Passport Health was ready and able to augment their service, and the Department of Defense called on us to vaccinate National Guard and Reserve units across the country to ensure they were protected against disease during their overseas tours of duty.
 As the build-up continued, Passport Health was able to serve in yet another capacity by operating a 24/7 global vaccine call center to provide vaccine information for the military personnel and the medical community at large.
 The US Department of Defense called on Passport Health to assist during these troubled times, this time to institute a Smallpox vaccination training program, as a further protective measure for our men and women in uniform.
-The general medical community was not well-versed on the robust reactions to this vaccine, but Passport Health was able to provide training to help fill this knowledge gap.
+The general medical community was very knowledgable on the robust reactions to this vaccine, but Passport Health was able to provide training to help fill this knowledge gap.
 I am proud and honored to have played some small role in protecting the health and safety of the brave men and women who serve our country.

 While the size and scope of the Passport Health business continued to expand, partially in response to geo-political changes, it was also time to respond to changes in technology as well.
 By the early 2000’s the Internet was playing an increasingly larger role in business development, and it did not take a crystal ball to know that the Internet, and its impact on healthcare, was here to stay.
 I began to invest heavily in the development of a proprietary Electronic Medical Record and Vaccine Registry system to provide all clients with standardized, streamlined, and convenient access to their health records.
 Now, as fewer individuals have a Primary Care Provider and instead receive healthcare services from a range of sources, having a single repository for health records has become a profoundly needed service, and one that continues to differentiate Passport Health from others trying to compete.